 What Makes Buck so Fast?

 Having a DAG makes it straightforward for rules to be built in parallel, which can dramatically reduce build times.
-The execution model for Buck is very simple: starting with the leaf nodes of the graph, add them to a queue of rules to be built.
-When a thread is available, a rule is removed from the queue, and built.
-Assuming it is built successfully, it notifies all of the rules that depend on it that it is done.
-When a rule gets such a notification, it checks whether all its dependencies have been satisfied, and if so, it gets added to the queue.
-Computation proceeds in this manner until all of the nodes in the graph have gone through the queue.
-Therefore, breaking modules into finer dependencies creates opportunities for increased parallelism, improving throughput.
+Buck starts with the leaf nodes of the graph, that is, targets that have no dependencies.
+Buck adds these to a queue of targets to build.
+When a thread is available, Buck removes a target from the front of the queue and builds it.
+Assuming the target builds successfully, Buck notifies all of the rules that depend on that target.
+When all of a rules dependencies have been satisfied, Buck adds that rule's target to the build queue.
+Computation proceeds in this manner until all of the nodes in the graph have been built.
+This execution model means that breaking modules into finer dependencies creates opportunities for increased parallelism, which improves throughput.

-A build rule knows all of the inputs that can affect its output, and therefore it can combine that information into a hash that represents the total input.
+A build rule—together with other aspects of the build environment—specify all of the inputs that can affect the rule's output.
+Therefore, we can combine that information into a hash that represents the totality of those inputs.
 This hash is used as a cache key where the associated value in the cache is the output produced by the rule.
 (See

 .buckconfig for information on how to set up a cache.)
-The following information contributes to the cache key for a build rule:
+All of the following information contribute to the cache key for a build rule:

 - The values of the arguments used to define the build rule in the build file.